dndubins/ATtiny85/timedISRs/README.md

  | 255 | 	31250 | 	3906.3 | 	488.3 | 	122.1 | 	30.5 |

 Putting this all together, we can write a sketch to ask the ATtiny85 to take an analogRead() from pin A0, at a frequency of about once per second (1 Hz).
-Note that the pre-scaler 1024 is much lower than Timer1's prescaler of 16384.
-The slowest we can do anything is about 30 Hz.
-So how can we accomplish this?
+Note that the largest pre-scaler of 1024 is much smaller than Timer1's prescaler of 16,384.
+The slowest frequency we can do anything at is about 30 Hz.
+So how can we accomplish waiting for 1 second?
 We need to track the number of rollovers the ISR does, and then act inside the ISR accordingly.
+To make life easier, I made the frequency of Timer0 1KHz so the ISR would run once a millisecond, and it makes the math easier.
-We can just keep track of the total time elapsed with a global volatile unsigned long integer.
+We can now just keep track of the total time elapsed with a global volatile integer called cycles below, and the number of cycles will be equal to the number of milliseconds.
+Smart, right?
 Here's a stab at this idea:

 ```
-/*  ATtiny85timedISR_Timer0.ino - Timing an ISR using Timer 1 (without sleep)
+/*  ATtiny85timedISR_Timer0.ino - Timing an ISR using Timer 0 (without sleep)
 Timer routine inspired from:
 https://embeddedthoughts.com/2016/06/06/attiny85-introduction-to-pin-change-and-timer-interrupts/
 Author: D. Dubins